MicrosoftDocs/hybrid/hybrid/app-solutions/solution-deployment-guide-ha-kubernetes.md

 ## Deploy Application

 Before installing our sample application, there's another step to configure the nginx-based Ingress controller on our Kubernetes cluster.
 The Ingress controller is used as a layer 7 load balancer to route traffic in our cluster based on host, path, or protocol.
-Nginx-ingress is available as a Helm Chart and you can find detailed instructions [here](https://github.com/helm/charts/tree/master/stable/nginx-ingress).
+Nginx-ingress is available as a Helm Chart.
+For detailed instructions, refer to the [Helm Chart GitHub repository](https://github.com/helm/charts/tree/master/stable/nginx-ingress).

 Our sample application is also packaged as a Helm Chart, like the [Azure Monitoring Agent](#configure-monitoring) in the previous step.
 As such, it's straightforward to deploy the application onto our Kubernetes cluster.
-You can find the Helm Chart here:
+You can find the [Helm Chart files in the companion GitHub repo](https://github.com/Azure-Samples/azure-intelligent-edge-patterns/tree/master/AKSe-on-AzStackHub/application/helm)

-* [application/helm](application/helm) and you can find additional information around the sample application [here](application/).

 The sample application is a three tier application, deployed onto a Kubernetes cluster on each of two Azure Stack Hub instances.
 The application uses a MongoDB database.
 You can learn more about how to get the data replicated across multiple instances in the pattern [Data and Storage considerations](pattern-ha-kubernetes.md#data-and-storage-considerations).